 It is estimated that there are well over 200,000 unsolved murder cases in the United States alone, with some dating back as far as the 1960s.
 And even if a killer is eventually discovered by the police, some of these cold cases remain a mystery as lack of evidence and even death can halt a conviction.

 The mystery of the Allenstown Four, also known as the Bear Brook murders, first unraveled in 1985 when two of bodies were found hidden in a metal drum in a New Hampshire park.
-Over the course of the investigation, police narrowed down the possible suspects in the murders to a man who went by the name Bob Evans, a drifter who had likely lived in dozens of states.
-The suspected killer was ultimately brought to justice for other heinous crimes; however, the true identity of his victims still remains unknown as various theories about the murders go unsolved.
+Over the course of the investigation, police narrowed down the possible suspects in the murders to a man who went by the name Bob Evans, a drifter who had likely lived in dozens of states under dozens of pseudonyms.
+The suspected killer was ultimately brought to justice for other heinous crimes and died in prison 2010.
+In 2017, it was confirmed through genealogy matches that his real name was Terry Rasmussen, and that he was indeed the Allenstown killer; however, the true identity of his victims still remains unknown, and various theories about the murders remain unsolved.
 This is the story of the Allenstown Four.

 There Were Two Barrels And Four Bodies